dsardelic/CppND-Capstone-Snake-Game/README.md

 This game was developed from a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+<img src="snake_game.gif"/>

-The basic game functionality has been extended as follows:
+Basic game functionality has been extended as follows:
 * The actual game is wrapped in a _menu loop_.
 Upon running the executable, a menu is shown in the terminal.
 The user then selects the desired menu option.
-* Existing game mode (1 user-controlled snake) is deemed Simple game mode.
-There is now also an Advanced game mode, where 1 user-controlled and 1 autonomous snake go after the same food.
+* Existing game mode (1 blue-headed user-controlled snake) is deemed Simple game mode.
+There is now also an Advanced game mode, where the user-controlled and 1 magenta-headed autonomous snake go after the same food.
 The autonomous snake is driven using the A* algorithm, and avoids moving over board edges.
-* The game keeps track of top 10 high scores, regardless of game mode (i.e. both modes share the same highscore data).
+* The game keeps track of top 10 high scores, regardless of game mode (i.e. both modes share the same high score data).

-<img src="snake_game.gif"/>

 ## Dependencies for Running Locally
 * cmake >= 3.7